 |North Country Shape Note Singing (Berlin NH)|

-For a more detailed listed of Maine and New England Singings, see the Maine ShapeNote Singing Calendar.
+For a more detailed listed of Maine and New England and regional singings, see the Regional All-Day Singings.

 Maine All-Day Singing- July 22, 2017

 The 2017 Maine All-Day Singing will take place on Saturday, July 22, 2017 at the Old Town House, Old Town House Road, Union, Maine.
 For more information and a flyer go to Maine All-Day Singing.

 Find more information on Facebook with the Maine Shape Note Singing group.

 To receive emails about Maine singings and nearby events, subscribe to the Maine Sacred Harp Singings Google group: